 Syringe pump systems offer multiple orders of magnitude, better precision, and much better accuracy than their medical syringe pump counterparts.
-In addition, Chemyx syringe pumps have no pulsation, compared to peristaltic or piston pumps, which ensures a continuous flow.
+In addition, Chemyx syringe infusion pumps have no pulsation, compared to peristaltic or piston pumps, which ensures a continuous flow.

 How low can flow and volume delivery go?

 Nanoliter flow rates and volumetric accuracy are easily achievable with any Chemyx syringe pump.

 - Pusher Block: contacts the plunger, initiating flow.